XR232USB - True Random Numbers @ USB

 with some internal processes in the AVR core, making this method inacceptable for

 independent random number generation.
-(Btw, ATMEL recommends to mitigate this
+(ATMEL recommends to mitigate this

-effect with the feature "noise reduction" - but that doesn't mean anything else
+effect with a feature called "noise reduction" - but that does not mean anything else

 than completely stopping the controller's programme execution for the

-duration of every single AD-conversion, thus cracking down almost all
+duration of every single AD-cycle, thus cracking down all computational

-computational performance of the AVR, which is no option for this application as well.)
+performance of the AVR most of the time, which is no option for this application as well.)

 (AVR) and the "analog part" (the comparator noise source and quantization amplifier).